 Because most people think that the threat of a nuclear disaster evaporated with the end of the Cold War, I run the risk of being seen as a Cassandra.
 But her predictions were always right.
 Smitten by Cassandra’s beauty, Apollo gave her the gift of prophecy.
 But, when she spurned his advances, he cursed her – no one would believe her predictions.

 As the wooden horse was being brought into Troy, Cassandra could forsee the destruction that it would bring, but her warnings went unheeded.
 Worse, her efforts to avert disaster gave the appearance of madness.
-In a twist that strengthens the analogy to nuclear weapons, the assumption that Cassandra was mad was reinforced by the Trojans’ belief that the wooden horse was a gift from the gods that would make them invulnerable.
+In a twist that strengthens the analogy to nuclear weapons, the assumption that Cassandra was mad was reinforced by the Trojans’ belief that the wooden horse would make them invulnerable.
 Confusing a mechanism of mass destruction with a divine gift is a mistake we cannot afford to make again today.